jaxdem.rl.environments#

 Bases: Environment

-Each agent is a sphere resting on a \(z = 0\) floor under gravity.
-Actions are 3-D torque vectors; translational motion arises from frictional contact with the floor (see frictional_wall_force()).
-Viscous drag -friction * vel and angular damping -ang_damping * ang_vel are applied every step.
-Objectives are assigned one-to-one via a random permutation.
-Each agent receives a random priority scalar at reset for symmetry breaking.
+Each agent controls a torque vector that is applied directly to a sphere on a \(z=0\) floor.
+Translational drag -friction * vel and angular damping -friction * ang_vel are applied each step.
+Objectives are sampled and assigned one-to-one via a random permutation.

 Notes